Electric Fuse and its Perfect Use

 AC fuse properties:-

-- The breaking capacity of ac fuse is better without any damage
+- The breaking capacity of the AC fuse is better without any damage.

-- Time-current characteristic of AC fuse is available in both fast blow and slow blow modes
+- The time-current characteristic of the AC fuse is available in both fast-blow and slow-blow modes.

 DC Fuse

-DC fuse is used for dc circuits which is suitable for both short circuit and over current.
+DC fuse is used for DC circuits, which is suitable for both short circuits and over currents.
 DC current flows in one direction, which is why it is difficult to extinguish the arc with a DC fuse.
 DC fuse is also bigger than AC fuse.

 - To extinguish the arc generated in the DC fuse element, arc-extinguishing materials such as quartz sand or ceramic are used.

-- The heat dissipation properties of DC fuse are good
+- The heat dissipation properties of the DC fuse are good.

 Applications of DC Fuse

-- Used in Automobiles sector like Car, Truck, Electric Vehicles - EVs etc.
+- Used in the automobile sector like cars, trucks, Electric Vehicles - EVs, etc.

-- DC fuse is used in Photovoltaic of Solar Power Systems
+- DC fuse is used in Photovoltaic Solar Power Systems.

 - This fuse is also used in telecommunication equipment.